 “The Future of Quakers” with Marge Abbott and Liz Nicholson

-Join Marge Abbott and Liz Nicholson as we discuss what Friends’ meetings and organizations are doing to help individuals recognize and encourage the inward transformation so essential to growing prophetic ministries.
+Watch as Marge Abbott and Liz Nicholson discuss what Friends’ meetings and organizations are doing to help individuals recognize and encourage the inward transformation so essential to growing prophetic ministries.

-Together we will investigate how contemporary Friends are lifting up and sustaining love and witness in our public lives.
+Together we explored how contemporary Friends are lifting up and sustaining love and witness in our public lives.

 Margery Post Abbott has been traveling in the ministry, writing, and facilitating workshops on the Religious Society of Friends (Quakers) for over 20 years.
 She carries a concern for making Friends’ voices heard more widely in the world, which takes her regularly to Washington, D.C., where she has served as presiding clerk of Friends Committee on National Legislation.
 Her books, include A Certain Kind of Perfection, (Pendle Hill Publications, 1997), written with Pink Dandelion, Mary Ellen Chijioke, and John Oliver, The Historical Dictionary of the Friends (Scarecrow, 2007, 2012), To Be Broken and Tender: A Quaker Theology for Today (Western Friend, 2010) written with Peggy Senger Parsons, and Walk Worthy of Your Calling: Quakers and the Traveling Ministry (Friends United Press 2004).
 Her newest writing is Walk Humbly, Serve Boldly, Modern Quakers as Everyday Prophets (2018).